Skip navigation

 Treatment

 People with mild to moderate blood cell changes who do not need a transfusion may only need regular check-ups and blood count checks.
-The health care provider will closely monitor the person for other cancers.
+Their health care provider will closely monitor them for other cancers.
 These may include leukemia or cancers of the head, neck, or urinary system.

 Medicines called growth factors (such as erythropoietin, G-CSF, and GM-CSF) can improve blood counts for a short while.